pyplan/pyplan-docs/source/User Guide/Migrating from Cubeplan.md

 # Migrating from Cubeplan
-Cubeplan models can not be r
+Even though the way of creating and sharing apps is the same,  influence diagram looks verCubeplan models can not be run on Pyplan
 ## Similarities
 Pyplan organizes Python code through influence diagrams the same as Cubeplan
 ## Differences